 Try to replace your litter pans at least every year.

-Increased risk of developing diabetes, arthritis, heart disease and respiratory problems:
+The cat will become overweight and will have an increased risk of developing diabetes, arthritis, heart disease and respiratory problems.

 Uncontrolled fleas can cause a variety of problems for cats.
 Some potential dangers include